sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/visiting-speakers.md

 ![More details about speaker's talks, songs and contact info](./img/song-details.png)

-After adding all the necessary information about your outgoing speakers, click the 'Done' checkmark icon at the top right corner.
+After adding all the necessary information about your outgoing speakers, click the 'Done' checkmark icon in the top right corner.
 You will then see a quick overview of all your congregation's speakers and their talks.

 ![Done editing](./img/done.png)